Jill-22/portfolio/README.md

 ## 📝 License

 This project is open-source and available for personal use and inspiration.
-If you fork or adapt major sections, credit is appreciated.
+If you fork or adapt major sections, **credit is appreciated**.